altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "F::Okay."
 ~Felix leaned back, mostly satisfied with his query~ "O::It's why Uri ran up to the mountains.
-If the link were safe -" "M::Wait, so why is the link dangerous?"
+If the link were safe -" "M::Wait, why is the link dangerous?"
 "FL::Before it was outside the link, our collective unconscious."
 *Flanagan stood up, and walked to the window*
-'Wait... the elevator went down.'
-~Martha looked closer at the window~
+'Wait... the elevator went down, and we were below ground in the garage' ~Martha looked closer at the window~
 "FL::Before it needed us to execute namshubs."
 ~There was light across his face~